OrbitBanan/Pindie-frontend/README.md

-# Frontend part of the web application
+# Frontend part of the web application - Pindie
 ### to run write in terminal "npm run dev"